 In person through:

-- 1:1 Careers interviews are available with a qualified Careers Adviser.
+- 1:1 Careers interviews are available with a Careers Adviser.

-- Careers Club is held twice a week
+- Careers Club is held a week in F31

 - Careers sessions are provided to students through PSCHE lessons and presentation lessons given to each tutor group at each transition stage

 - Careers trips to a range of places including Careers Events, Insight days and to visits to Further and Higher Education Colleges

 - a folder on the shared ‘O’ Drive